turingschool/mod-0-project-fe/section1/README.md

 ### Vocabulary Terms

-- command
+- command: Executes a simple command.
+Causes the shell to treat the specified command and argument as a simple command, suppressing shell function lookup.
-- directory
+- directory: A file which consists solely of a set of other files (which may themselves be directories).
-- code comments
+- code comments: A programmer-readable explanation or annotation in the source code of a computer program.
-- primitive data types
+- primitive data types: A set of basic data types from which all other data types are are constructed.
-- String
+- String: A linear sequence of characters, words, or other data.
-- Number
+- Number: Self explanatory.
-- Boolean
+- Boolean: A binary value, having two possible values: true and false.
-- variable
+- variable: A data item that may take on more than one value during the runtime of a program.
-- assignment operator
+- assignment operator: (=) Assigns values to variables.
+Assigns a value to its left operand based on the value of its right operand.
-- re-assignment (of a variable)
+- re-assignment (of a variable): We reassign a variable using the assignment operator (=) on a variable thats already been declared.
-- concatenation
+- concatenation: Joining two strings together.

 ### JavaScript Reserved Keywords

-- `console.log()`
+- `console.log()`: Outputs a message to the console.
-- `var`
+- `var`: Variable
-- `true`
+- `true`: Boolean
-- `false`
+- `false`: Boolean

 ## Part A: Asking Questions